Wiesbaden High School: Traditions

 The General H. H. Arnold High School crest, an icon of the school's traditions and lore.

 Protecting the school crest was a custom for nearly half a century.
 Although there are variants of the crest's lore, it was generally unethical for underclassmen to walk on the crest.
 It was the responsibility of the presiding senior class to enforce this custom.
 Mythology explains 'the warrior' was buried beneath the crest and if walked upon the spirit would turn over in its grave.
 This was considered bad luck and could be tied to misfortunes such as lost football games.
 During some years, it was acceptable for seniors to walk on the crest.
 In 2005, at the conclusion of First Lady, Laura Bush's, message to 400 assembled 'Warriors,' she remarked, "And there is one more important bit of advice I forgot to mention, and this is especially important for the lower class men: Whatever you do, don't walk on the Crest."

 The crest was embedded into the floor of the main foyer in the late 1950s, and has been featured in the school's yearbooks since 1959.
 It comprises a mosaic-tiled blue shield with a black and red outline, featuring the school's symbolic profile of warrior with headdress and the school's former name (H H Arnold High School).
 The entire inlay (with border frame) is approximately 4' x 5'.
 The crest was carefully removed during the 2010-2017 campus transformation.
 The crest has been prominently displayed in the school's new facilities since 2017.

-Graduating in the Kurhaus is a special honor for those who earn a diploma from this school.
-Graduates have had the privilege of celebrating their milestone within the Kurhaus' palace-like splendor almost as long as the school has existed.
+Graduating in the Kurhaus is considered a honor for diploma graduates who enjoyed this privilege for almost as long as the school has existed.

 The homecoming Bonfire was an anticipated feature of homecoming weekends, thought to recharge the spirit of the Warriors' teams.
 The well-attended spectacle made an impression upon author, Larry Collins, who included a description of the event in his 1989 fictional spy novel, Maze.

 The school colors are royal blue and gold.
 They were adopted from Wiesbaden's city flag when the school was established in 1948.
 It has been a tradition to wear the colors on Fridays and for special events.